 Buying a house is an exciting time.
 Once you’ve found what you think is the perfect option, it’s easy to get carried away and start planning what furniture you’re going to put in it.
-However, it’s a good idea to make sure that you’re aware of all the ins and outs of the property before you part with your hard-earned money and that’s where the conveyancing process comes in.
+However, it’s a good idea to make sure that you’re aware of all the ins and outs of the property before you part with your hard-earned money and that’s where the conveyancing process comes in and with so many conveyancing solicitors out there what checks can you do before selecting one.

 What is conveyancing?